Implicits, type classes, and extension methods, part 4: understanding implicits

 If I wanted to debug shapeless-generated type class I would try to:

-• check if you are able to convert generic version back to specific.
+HListorCoproductworks, - check if you are able to convert the generic version back to the specific one.

 If you are terrified, that you would have to write by hand a lot of intermediate implicits, remember: you are testing derivation and resolution in REPL, not writing a production code.
 Usage of null.asInstanceOf[X] and ??? is perfectly fine for populating the scope with mock data.

-In some cases (not many though), IDE can help you.
+In some cases (not many, though), an IDE can help you.
 IntelliJ has an option for showing implicits.
 By putting the cursor in the place you are interested and selecting View > Implicit Parameters (or Ctrl + Shift + P on non-Mac computers) you will be able to show from where the supplied implicit came from.
-As far as I remember it is far from perfect, but it’s better than nothing.
+As far as I remember, it is far from perfect, but it’s better than nothing.

-One last thing you can do is to customize error messages using @implicitNotFound and (since 2.12) @implicitAmbiguous.
-If you know beforehand, that your trait/class require some import, local definition or that the enclosing class extends some trait you can leave, that information here.
-This way in the future, when you forget about the assumptions error message can get you back on track much faster than if you had to reverse-engineer your thinking from the past.
-Same with colliding implicits - if you know which imports might clash, you can leave yourself a reminder in the annotation.
+One last thing you can do is customize error messages using @implicitNotFound and (since 2.12) @implicitAmbiguous.
+If you know beforehand that your trait/class requires some import or local definition, or that the enclosing class extends some trait, you can leave that information here.
+This way, in the future, when you forget about the assumptions, the error message can get you back on track much faster than if you had to reverse-engineer your past thinking.
+The same applies to colliding implicits — if you know which imports might clash, you can leave yourself a reminder in the annotation.

 Summary